A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 • Affect employees;

-For example, if a provider were considering pursuing a more aggressive growth strategy, management and the board would need to consider not only the financial implications, but the effects on staff and clients.
+For example, if a provider were considering pursuing a more aggressive growth strategy, senior management and the board would need to consider not only the financial implications, but the effects on staff and clients.
 Will the strategy help achieve the provider’s goal of increasing financial inclusion for unbanked people? (most likely).
 Will it place additional strain on busy staff? (yes, unless new staff are hired or other efficiencies introduced).
 Will clients experience aggressive sales due to new, higher case load targets for staff? (likely, unless mitigating measures are taken).

 Compare performance to targets

-A provider cannot truly know how it is performing against its social targets unless it measures and monitors its performance in a regular, objective, and deliberate way.49 Anecdotal evidence and impressions can be misleading and even grossly inaccurate.
+A provider cannot truly know how it is performing against its social targets unless it measures and monitors its performance in a regular, objective, and deliberate way.
+Anecdotal evidence and impressions can be misleading and even grossly inaccurate.
 Therefore, managers should use social data to track progress on social targets on a regular basis.
 Such tracking will allow:

 2.B.1.1 The provider includes its social goals and targets in the business plan or operational plan.